Chilean rose tarantula: Reproduction

 Grammostola rosea has two mating seasons: September through March and May through July.
 In order to reach sexual maturity, the spiders must molt several times over the course of three to four years.
-Throughout their molting, males develop a hook on their front set of legs, called tibial hooks, that act as a way to hold up their female partner during reproduction.
+Throughout their molting, males develop a hook on their front set of legs, called tibial hooks, that act as a way to hold-up and restrain their female partner during mating.
 Once a male has reached sexual maturity, he will create a sperm web to deposit his sperm and then place it back into his pedipalps before approaching the female.
 He eventually approaches the female's burrow with caution, tapping and vibrating his legs to attract her out of her shelter.
 At the opportune moment, the male lunges himself forward and using his hooks, holds the female's chelicerae, pushing his mate into a vertical position, giving him access to the female's epigyne (external genitalia).
 The male inserts one (or even both left and right) pedipalp into the female's epigyne and injects the fertilizing fluid.
-In the weeks following fertilization, given the female does not molt, she will spin a web and lay 50 to 200 eggs.
+In the weeks following fertilization, provided that the female does not molt, she will spin a web and lay 50 to 200 eggs.
 Males will die a few months following reproduction.